Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 Suitable for Beginners: | No, you should find tank-raised specimens and think through their tank mates |

 The Court Jester Goby, also known as Rainford Goby, is a peaceful nano fish that can sift through the fine sand in your small saltwater tank.
-These fish don’t have large mouths and so a single specimen won’t do a good job at turning over the substrate in tanks over 20 gallons.
+These fish don’t have large mouths, so a single specimen won’t do a good job at turning over the substrate in tanks over 20 gallons.

 In any case, they would only sift through the top layer of the sand and won’t bury your corals on the bottom.